 Clinical Psychology and Psychotherapy

-Psychotherapy research is at the heart of our research agenda.
-We develop and evaluate therapy programs, for example for social phobia or panic disorder.
+Better understanding the mechanisms behind mental disorders and translating this knowledge into more effective treatments is at the heart of our research agenda.
+We develop and evaluate therapy programs, for example for anxiety disorders (e.g. social phobia or panic disorder) and conditions with persistent somatic symptoms (e.g. chronic pain and fatigue).
 Questions about the effectiveness of psychotherapy are investigated, including the decision-making processes of therapists, therapeutic relationship, and therapy motivation.
 Our team investigates biological, psychological and social factors influencing the incidence and remission of mental illness and mental health.
 The work ranges from the analysis of genetic markers as possible predictors of therapeutic success, to psychophysiological experiments, for example with respect to the influence of context on the development of therapy interventions.
-Germany-wide representative studies look at mental health and possible influencing factors such as personality traits, e.g. optimism, or behavioural variables such as a rhythmic lifestyle.
+Germany-wide representative studies look at mental health, somatic symptoms, and possible influencing factors such as personality traits, e.g. optimism, or behavioural variables such as a rhythmic lifestyle.
 Intercultural aspects are analyzed and compared in the course of similarly designed international studies.

 Our research areas include: